ArGhoCodes/Med-Ensure/README.md

 # Med-Ensure
-This is a medical cost insurance prediction model, built using Linear Regression.
+This is a Medical insurance cost prediction model, built using Linear Regression.